George Clive (Liberal politician)

-George Clive DL JP (October 1805 – 8 June 1880) was a British barrister, magistrate and Liberal politician.
+George Clive DL JP (22 October 1805 – 8 June 1880) was a British barrister, magistrate and Liberal politician.

 Background and education

 A member of the Clive (now Herbert) family headed by the Earl of Powis, George Clive was a younger son of Edward Clive and great-grandson of Reverend Benjamin Clive, uncle of Robert Clive, 1st Baron Clive ("Clive of India").
 His mother was the Hon.
 Harriett, daughter of Andrew Archer, 2nd Baron Archer.
 He was educated at Harrow and Brasenose College, Oxford, and was called to the Bar, Lincoln's Inn, in 1830.

 Legal career

 Clive was appointed a Revising Barrister for Droitwich before 1837 and became a Police Magistrate of London between 1839 and 1847.
-Between 1847 and 1857 he was a Judge of Southwark.
+Between 1847 and 1857 he was a County Court Judge for Southwark.
 From 1857 to 1870 he was a Recorder of Wokingham.

 Political career

 Clive entered Parliament for Hereford in 1857, a seat he held until 1868 and again between 1874 and 1880.
 He served under Lord Palmerston as Under-Secretary of State for the Home Department from 1859 to 1862.